 (After reading some POF forum threads, I realized I should mention something: you would not have to take care of me due to the disability.
 I have lived on my own for several years now, and I make my own money.
 I am very independent, the type who would rather not have someone push her around (the chair!).
-I'm not looking for a man to come along and rescue me.
-I'm a strong person mentally; I've dealt with more life-changing situations before the age of 30 than most do in their lifetime.
-It's funny how disability is often seen as a weakness, but my experience has been that it's made me a stronger person than I ever would have been without it.)
+I'm not looking for a man to come along and rescue me, but to share life with me.)

 Conversation Starters (i.e. what you'd like to do on a first date...)